bjartemisund/policy/terms-of-service.md

 ## 9. Termination

 You may stop using our Service, by deleting your account in Settings on your personal account on the website.
-As a subscriber of the paid PRO version, you may terminate your subscription at any time, and will have access to the Service for the remaining billing (pre-paid) period.
+As a subscriber of a paid plan, you may terminate your subscription at any time, and will have access to the Service for the remaining (pre-paid) billing period.
 The Company reserves the right to terminate the Service and the agreement with you with immediate effect upon written notice to you.
-Users of the paid PRO versions may be entitled to refunds and to the extent this is described on our [FAQ page](https://support.whereby.com).
+Users of the paid plans may be entitled to refunds and to the extent this is described on our [Support Center](https://support.whereby.com).
 No users are entitled to refunds upon termination due to breach of these Terms.
+What we consider Fair Use is described in our Support Center.
+We reserve the right to terminate accounts with usage that exceed the [Fair Use Policy](https://whereby.helpscoutdocs.com/article/353-policies).

 ## 10. Miscellaneous